Minneapolis church expelled over support of gay marriage

 The Rev. Dan Collison had his credentials removed by a 77% vote at the Evangelical Covenant Church’s annual meeting in Omaha, Nebraska, on Friday night.

-Leaders also voted to expel Collison’s First Covenant Church in downtown Minneapolis.
-First Covenant was a founding member of the 135-year-old denomination.
+Leaders also voted to expel Collison’s First Covenant Church, a founding member of the 134-year-old denomination.

 “I feel grounded in the path we have chosen.
 I feel grateful for the pastors and churches who stood up for us.
 I feel compassion to those caught in the middle,” Collison said.